spiral/docs/orm/relations.md

 > Again, notice that we are using {@} as table alias.

-You can also specify WHERE conditions same way as for HAS_MANY, however such condition will only be used for selection, `has` method will work ignoring it.
+You can also specify WHERE conditions same way as for HAS_MANY, however such option will only be used for **selection**, `has` method will ignore it (use `$user->tags->has()` instead of `$user->tags()->has()`).

 > You can still use `has` method of relation data (using property) as in this case check will me performed using already selected data.

 #### Many To Many Morphed
 As in case with BELONGS_TO you are able to define polymorphic many to many connection.
-To define such connection we can simply link our realtion to an **interface**.
-Let's try to do an example using Tags.
-Again, to create our Tag model "create:record tag -f id:primary -f name:string":
+To define such connection we can simply link our relation to an **interface**.
+Let's try to do an example using model Tag.
+Again, to create our Tag model - "create:record tag -f id:primary -f name:string":

 ```php
 class Tag extends Record